isomerpages/moe-deyisec/_useful-links/Direct School Admission (DSA).md

 Physical Education) and the&nbsp;<u> CCA Teacher-In-Charge </u>&nbsp;of the specific talent area.</p>
 <p>After Stage 2 (Audition/Trial) and Stage 3 (Panel Interview), the results
-will be compiled and all shortlisted candidates will be notified by&nbsp;<strong>9 Sep 2024</strong>&nbsp;if they have been given a Confirmed Offer, put on the Waiting List or if the school is unable to offer them a place.</p>
+will be compiled and all shortlisted candidates will be notified between 25 Aug and 4 Sep 2025&nbsp;if they have been given a Confirmed Offer, put on the Waiting List or if the school is unable to offer them a place.</p>
 <p>Those given a Confirmed Offer are guaranteed a place in the school in
 a course [Express, Normal (Academic) or Normal (Technical)] which the student is eligible for.
 This is based on the PSLE aggregate of the student.</p>